From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Data

 We check the balance of labour market relevant covariates as suggested in \cite{LEE2008}, by running several RDD estimations where each covariate serves as an outcome.
 Table \ref{descrRDD} reports the sample mean, the balance checks, and the relative number of missings for each variable at the threshold.
-Mothers, fathers and cantonal covariates are balanced, which points to randomization at the threshold.
-We also see from the table that mothers close to the threshold have on average 1.87 children, are predominately born in Switzerland and live in a partnership.
-Furthermore, 73\% of these mothers are employed, earn on average 32,343 Swiss francs (CHF) per year, which mainly stems from dependent employment.
-Fathers labor market characteristics show with 90\% a very high employment rate, an annual mean gross income of 93,193 CHF, and 86\% of this income comes from dependent employment.
-Moreover, we see a rather low mean unemployment rate (3.6\%) and a high probability that the canton participates in the HarmoS concordat (94\%).
+Mothers', fathers' and cantonal covariates are generally well balanced, which points to a quasi-random assignment of mandatory kindergarten at the threshold.
+We also see from the table that mothers close to the threshold have on average 1.87 children, are predominately born in Switzerland and live in a relationship.
+Furthermore, 73\% of these mothers are employed, earn on average 32,760 Swiss francs (CHF) per year, which mainly stem from dependent employment.
+Fathers labour market characteristics show with 90\% a very high employment rate, an annual mean gross income of 94,342 CHF, and 86\% of this income comes from dependent employment.
+The cantonal characteristics reveal a rather low mean unemployment rate (3.6\%) and a high probability of participating in the HarmoS concordat (94\%).

 Table \ref{descr2} reports the balance checks for cantonal dummies at the threshold.
-Due to the different birthday cut-off dates in the German- and the French-speaking part of the canton Valais (Upper Valais and Central/Lower Valais), we analyze these regions separately for the canton Valais.
-We find that the cantonal dummies are balanced around the birthday cut-off with two exceptions: Basel-Stadt that implemented as the first canton ever the mandatory kindergarten and Ticino, which is the only canton implementing mandatory kindergarten offer for 3-year-old children, are unbalanced around the birthday cut-off.
+Due to the different birthday cut-off dates in the German- and the French-speaking part of the canton Valais, we analyse Upper Valais and Central/Lower Valais separately.
+In most cases, our tests do not reject the null hypothesis that the cantonal dummies are balanced around the birthday cut-off, with the two exceptions of Basel-Land and Ticino.\footnote{Ticino is the only canton implementing mandatory kindergarten offer for 3-year-old children.} For visualization, Figures \ref{fig:baseline_cov_mother} to \ref{fig:baseline_cov_cantons} in the Online Appendix provide plots of the conditional mean of each of the baseline covariates against the running variable.